Montreal-Quakers/website/next_steps/book_bible.md

 At our next meeting, on **{{ site.data.bookbible.verse.en-date }}** we will be studying **{{ site.data.bookbible.verse.en }}**.
 {% endcomment %}
 ## Next meeting
-Bible study is on temporary hiatus until early 2022.
+Bible study is on temporary hiatus until 2023.
 Watch this space.

 ## Future readings
 We will be reading from these books: